wayne1116/Uva-Online-programming/README.md

 # [Uva Online programming](https://uva.onlinejudge.org/)
-This project contains my solutions for Uva with C++, Java and Python.
+This project contains my solutions for Uva with C, C++, Java and Python.